-Start at the Arastradero Road parking lot and hike up the de Anza Trail.
+Hike up the de Anza Trail.
+On a nice weekend there can be nearly a continuous stream of people hiking this trail at the park entrance.
 Near a fenced-in equipment enclosure, turn left onto the Arastradero Crook Trail.
-The dirt road climbs gradually but gets increasingly steep as it approaches Foothills Park.
-Mostly the road is surrounded by tall vegetation, so there isn't much to see — even the two little ponds right next to the trail are hidden, although you may hear the deep sound of bullfrogs croaking.
-It's a pleasant walk but not particularly interesting.
-Perhaps half the walk is shaded, and it gets pretty hot here in the summer.
-The trail seems to be popular with equestrians and there's a lot of horse manure to avoid.
+The dirt road climbs gradually but gets increasingly steep as it approaches Foothills Nature Preserve.
+Meanwhile, the crowds gradually diminish.
+Mostly the road is surrounded by tall vegetation, so there isn’t much to see — even the two little ponds right next to the trail are hidden, although you may hear the deep sound of bullfrogs croaking.
+It’s a pleasant walk but not particularly interesting.
+About half the walk is shaded, and it gets pretty hot here in the summer.
+The trail seems to be popular with equestrians and there’s a lot of horse manure to avoid.

-The trail crests and descends to a gate at the boundary of Foothills Park.
-There's an immediate change in the scenery upon entering the park, as the hot, dry, open grasslands of Arastradero give way to wooded hillsides.
-The dusty dirt road is replaced with a paved road that descends into the isolated little valley at the heart of the park.
+The trail crests and descends to a gate at the boundary of Foothills Nature Preserve.
+There’s an immediate change in the scenery upon entering the park, as the hot, dry, open grasslands of Arastradero give way to wooded hillsides.
+The dusty dirt road changes to a paved road that descends into the isolated little valley at the heart of the park.

 Continue down the paved road.
 Rounding a bend, the distinctive A-frame visitors’ center appears.
 The visitors’ center has trail maps and a drinking fountain.